JoHaile/Game-Sphere/README.md

 Usage

-- Browse and filter games by genre.
+- Browse and filter games by genres.
 - Check critic scores, platform, release date and user ratings.
 - Read detailed descriptions to understand the gameplay.